 When the timer rings, both reindeer must race to place the pantyhose antlers on their heads.
 The first team whose reindeer is wearing its antlers wins.
 Another variation is to have some judges on hand to determine the winning team based on the better pair of antlers.Continue to 5 of 7 below.

 My Reindeer Name

 Put a reindeer spin on the classic party game of “My Name Is.”
 Place the names of nine reindeer in a hat.
 If you have more than nine kids playing, you can make up some additional reindeer names of your own to add to the mix.

 Have the children gather in a circle and hand the first player the hat.
-When he picks a name from the hat, he will read it aloud in this manner: “Hello my name is Blitzen.”
-He must then add a sentence of his own that describes something he likes that begins with the same letter as his reindeer name.
-For instance, he might say, “Hello my name is Blitzen and I like books.”
+When they pick a name from the hat, they will read it aloud in this manner: “Hello my name is Blitzen.”
+They must then add a sentence of their own that describes something they like that begins with the same letter as their reindeer name.
+For instance, they might say, “Hello my name is Blitzen and I like books.”

 The hat is passed to the next player who must pick out a name and do the same thing, as well as repeat what the first player said. ("Hello my name is Prancer and I like puppies and he is Blitzen who likes books.")

-The hat is passed around the circle and play continues like this until a player forgets or loses track of the names and sentences that came before him.
-When a player messes up the order, he is out of the game.
+The hat is passed around the circle and play continues like this until a player forgets or loses track of the names and sentences that came before them.
+When a player messes up the order, they are out of the game.
 Play until only one player remains, or until the circle is completed without any errors.

 06 of 07